yskooo/yskooo/README.md

 - 🔭 I am currently working on Web Development, specifically on MERN Stack.

-- ⚡ I love working on building responsive landing pages from scratch.
+- ⚡ I love working on building Responsive Landing Pages from scratch.

 - 🌱 I’m have a profound interest on Full Stack Software Development, Machine Learning, Cybersecurity, and Blockchain!